 Apart from the mere distribution of contributions, the topology of communication and collaborations between contributors is an interesting field of study.
 The relation between the network position of developers in bug handling communities and their success rate (in terms of the number of bugs the developers fix) has been studied in [14].
 There, the authors find that developers with higher node degree fix bugs at a higher rate.
 Furthermore the authors provide implications for future research, calling for subsequent studies of the relation between communication structures and individual as well as team-based performance.
 Our work complements the study of [14] in the sense that we investigate the relation between the centrality of bug reporters and their individual performance, i.e. whether the reports are eventually found to refer to actual software issues.
-Our methods are based on earlier work quantifying the dynamics of social organization in OSS communities [15].
-Social mechanisms underlying the impact of communication topologies on bug handling performance have been studied in [16].
+Social mechanisms underlying the impact of communication topologies on bug handling performance have been studied in [15].
 There, the authors conclude that the most difficult task of successfully handling bugs is the mediation between the users and the developers of a project.
-Similar results have been presented by the authors of [17], whose analysis is based on the bug handling communities of two major OSS projects.
+Similar results have been presented by the authors of [16], whose analysis is based of the bug handling communities of two major OSS projects.
 Their analysis verifies that the collaborative identification of the cause of a software defect is one of the most difficult tasks that needs to be solved before bugs can be properly addressed by developers.
-Based on data obtained from the BUGZILLA community of the ECLIPSE project and similar to our approach, in [18] measures of communication dynamics and user centrality have been studied in networks constructed based on user comments and CC subscriptions.
+Based on data obtained from the BUGZILLA community of the ECLIPSE project and similar to our approach, in [17] measures of communication dynamics and user centrality have been studied in networks constructed based on user comments and CC subscriptions.
 The findings suggest that the centrality of users in the communication flow networks extracted from BUGZILLA data is related to the future failure proneness of code.
-Similarly, the relationship between communication structures and success at the collective level has been studied in [19] and [20].
+Similarly, the relationship between communication structures and success at the collective level has been studied in [18] and [19].
 In those papers, the use of social network structures and communication deficiencies for the prediction of build failures has been proposed.
 Furthermore, it was found that positive team performance is related to communication structures that facilitate information dissemination.
 These quantitative insights about the social dimension of software engineering highlight the importance of social indicators and provide an important foundation for our approach of using related measures from social network analysis for the classification of bug report quality.